-- 3.1.4.1 Data-based evidence of shortages in skilled employment within the target industry over a sustained period of time or as projected, based upon planned large-scale programs or large-scale industry changes and identification of specific high-demand occupations or sets of occupations at different skill and salary levels within the identified target industry.
-Prospective grantees may consider using labor market information available from the Maryland Department of Labor at https://www.dllr.state.md.us/lmi/.
-Free resources from the Department include industry and occupational projections, a hot jobs tool, and a review of growth industries by local workforce development area - 3.1.4.2 Real experiences from target industry employers regarding actual and projected gaps in skills training and job readiness.
+- 3.1.5 The Workforce Training Plan must be both data-driven and experience-driven: - 3.1.5.1 Data-based evidence of shortages in skilled employment within the target industry over a sustained period of time or as projected, based upon planned large-scale programs or large-scale industry changes and identification of specific high-demand occupations or sets of occupations at different skill and salary levels within the identified target industry. - 3.1.5.2 Real experiences from target industry employers regarding actual and projected gaps in skills training and job readiness.
 In development of the plan, prospective grantees should focus on ways to obtain input from a broad base of employers in their target industry and region in order to define common workforce needs.
-Some industries may have more internal data whereas other industries may rely more heavily on the experience of industry partners. - 3.1.4.3 Both qualitative and quantitative measures are important.
+Some industries may have more internal data whereas other industries may rely more heavily on the experience of industry partners. - 3.1.5.3 Both qualitative and quantitative measures are important.
 Strategic Industry Partnerships should take into account both qualitative data provided by the target industry through varied collection methods (interviews, surveys, focus groups, roundtable discussions, etc.) and quantitative labor market and industry-specific data.
-Consideration may be given to such issues as understanding high demand occupations in industry, projected job growth by occupation, analysis of gaps between supply and demand of employees, understanding the root causes of these gaps, and characterizing the needed skills to close any gaps. - 3.1.5 Each Strategic Industry Partnership must develop a Project Management model that encompasses all Project Activities. - 3.1.5.1 Grant Management and Workforce Training Plan Implementation includes direct grant management (preparing invoices, maintaining financial records, fiscal reporting, outcome reporting, etc.) and training plan implementation (curriculum tracking and development, trainer selection, all logistics related to training module implementation).
-This person must be an employee or contractor of the Lead Applicant. - 3.1.5.2 Participant Management encompasses the recruitment to placement framework, including participant pipeline development, recruitment and screening of potential trainees, case management/wrap-around services and/or career coaching, and job placement or advancement strategies. - 3.1.5.3 Partnership Management encompasses coordination and accountability among the partners, eliciting employer feedback regarding the success of training graduates and any training or screening redesign.
+Consideration may be given to such issues as understanding high demand occupations in industry, projected job growth by occupation, analysis of gaps between supply and demand of employees, understanding the root causes of these gaps, and characterizing the needed skills to close any gaps. - 3.1.6 Each Strategic Industry Partnership must develop a Project Management model that encompasses all Project Activities. - 3.1.6.1 Grant Management and Workforce Training Plan Implementation includes direct grant management (preparing invoices, maintaining financial records, fiscal and outcome reporting, etc.) and training plan implementation (curriculum tracking and development, trainer selection, etc.).
+The individual responsible for grant management must be an employee or contractor of the Lead Applicant.

+- 3.1.6.2 Participant Management encompasses the recruitment to placement framework, including participant pipeline development, recruitment and screening of potential trainees, case management/wrap-around services and/or career coaching, and job placement or advancement strategies. - 3.1.6.3 Partnership Management encompasses coordination and accountability among the partners, eliciting employer feedback regarding the success of training graduates and any training or screening redesign.
 The entity or individual performing this function should have credibility with industry and allow industry partners to set their own agenda.
-They will also have the trust of a diverse set of partners and the ability to balance diverse interests. - 3.1.5.4 Managing the work of a Partnership will require work and some person or persons must be accountable for that work if a Partnership is to succeed.
-Labor recognizes that every Strategic Industry Partnership is different.
+They will also have the trust of a diverse set of partners and the ability to balance diverse interests. - 3.1.6.4 Managing the work of a Partnership will require work and some person or persons must be accountable for that work if a Partnership is to succeed.
+MD Labor recognizes that every Strategic Industry Partnership is different.
 For some Partnerships, one individual may perform all of these functions; and in another, the Lead Applicant may divide responsibility.

-3.1.6 Parameters of the Target Industry
+3.1.7 Parameters of the Target Industry